Books like 'Dead Zone'

 Library Wars: Love & War, Vol. 12 by Kiiro Yumi, Hiro Arikawa

-Rated: 4.44 of 5 stars · 17 ratingsLibrary Forces member Iku Kasahara has plans to go out for tea with her supervisor and secret crush, Dojo, but just figuring out what to wear puts her in a tailspin... -
+Rated: 4.47 of 5 stars · 18 ratingsLibrary Forces member Iku Kasahara has plans to go out for tea with her supervisor and secret crush, Dojo, but just figuring out what to wear puts her in a tailspin.
+When an urgent call comes in about an author seeking protection from the government, Iku realizes that the fight against censorship never takes a break! -

 Library Wars: Love & War, Vol. 11 by Kiiro Yumi, Hiro Arikawa